edofrederix/briscola/doc/chapters/1_tutorial.md

 ### Running

-From the briscolaMeshDict file we can see that the mesh has one brick, and that this brick is decomposed in 2x2x1 processes.
-Thus, we need to run the case using using four processors in total.
+From the `briscolaMeshDict` file we can see that the mesh has one brick, and that this brick is decomposed in 2x2x1 processes.
+Thus, we need to run the case using four processors in total.
 This can be done with
 ```
-mpirun -n 4 briscolaStaggeredTwoPhase -parallel
+mpirun -np 4 briscolaStaggeredTwoPhase -parallel
 ```
 The solver used here is `briscolaStaggeredTwoPhase` and it is invoked by mpirun using four processors.
 Since it is a parallel run we need to specify the